kapelner/GreedyExperimentalDesign/README.md

 # GreedyExperimentalDesign

-A means of computing near optimal experimental designs for a two-arm experiment with covariates
+An R package for computing near optimal experimental designs for a two-arm experiment with covariates.

+The repository contains a testscript as well for working through some examples.